-1.10 Particular hazards in corridors and stairways used as escape routes
+1.9 Particular hazards in escape routes

-Items that are a source of fuel, pose an ignition risk, or are combustible and likely to increase the fire loading or spread of fire, should not be located on any corridor, stairway or circulation space that will be used as an escape route.
+Items that are a source of fuel, pose an ignition risk, or are combustible and likely to increase the fire loading or spread of fire, should not be located on any corridor or stairway or circulation space that will be used as an escape route.
 Such items include:

-- portable heaters, e.g. bottled gas (LPG) or electric radiant heaters and electric convectors or boilers; - gas cylinders for supplying heaters; - · cooking appliances; and - unenclosed gas pipes, meters, and other fittings.
+- portable heaters, e.g. bottled gas (LPG) or electric radiant heaters and electric convectors or boilers; - gas cylinders for supplying heaters; - cooking appliances; and - unenclosed gas pipes, meters, and other fittings.